zenakhane/api-with-psql-workshop/readme.md

 This workshop builds on the [psql refresher workshop]() you should use SQL that you wrote in that workshop to create the API endpoints needed to make the Unit Tests pass.

-> **The aim is** for you wrap the SQL you created in that workshop in a ExpressJS API.
+> **The aim is** for you to use the SQL you created in that workshop to create a ExpressJS API.

 Run the tests using `npm test` and make the tests pass by implementing the require API calls in `./api.js`.